yassouali/ml-blog/_posts/2020-05-15-deep-semi-supervised.md

 ---

-Deep neural networks demonstrated their ability to provide remarkable performances on certain supervised learning tasks (e.g. image classification, language modeling) when trained on large collections of labeled data (e.g. ImageNet, Wikitext-103).
+Deep neural networks demonstrated their ability to provide remarkable performances on certain supervised learning tasks (e.g. image classification) when trained on large collections of labeled data (e.g. ImageNet).
 However, creating such large collections of data requires a considerable amount of resources, time and effort.
 Such resources may not be available in a lot of practical cases, which limits the adoption and application of many deep learning (DL) methods.